The Ella brothers: the pop stars of Aussie rugby

 A fitness camp at Waverley followed and in no time the squad, consisting of 29 players, were off on what was a big and expensive gamble for Australian Rugby.
 Union was almost disappearing, and the Wallabies hadn’t even played a senior Test that year.
 Union’s very existence as a significant sport in Australia was in doubt.

 The squad travelled to Europe via Japan where they stopped off for a game against Japanese Schools that was televised live, a match they started slowly before hitting top gear to win 42-0.
-A long flight to London via Moscow followed before a late night ferry to Calais and drive to Paris where a Paris University U21 team lay in wait.
+A long flight to London via Moscow followed before a late night ferry to Calais and drive to where a Paris University U21 team lay in wait.

 Except that all of Europe – and indeed most of Britain – was experiencing a bitter winter and a deep frost settled before the evening fixture under floodlights.
 The sensible decision was made to abandon and head for the University bar where a big session ensued.
 The Aussie management kept their team on a loose rein.